calagator/calagator/INSTALL.md

 ### API Keys

-Calagator uses a number of API keys to communicate with external services.
+Calagator uses API keys to communicate with certain external services.

 * Google Maps: To use Google's geocoder, and to use Google to display maps, you must get an API key.
 See `config/initializers/01_calagator.rb` and `config/initializers/02_geokit.rb` for details.

-* Meetup.com: To import events from Meetup.com, you need an API key.
-See `config/initializers/01_calagator.rb` for details.

 ### Search engine